mtumilowicz/cryptography-rsa-workshop/README.md

         * this means that messages like “hello” already exist as numbers
             * can easily be computed in the RSA algorithm
 * so the setup of RSA is choosing two large prime numbers
+    * RSA relies on the size of its key to be difficult to break
+        * longer an RSA key, the more secure it is
     * prime generating problem
         * how to test a given number n for being prime?
             * maybe use Fermat’s little theorem?